jackkav/simple-subscription-server/README.md

 You should see "Your subscription data will appear here after server publication!"

-In the second window run the following
+In the second window run the following.

 ```js
 mutation m {